 Building on the positive results of the operation in Patna, Trafigura Foundation decided to support the expansion of Pure Earth’s interventions to the State of Tamil Nadu.
 Pure Earth completed an assessment in the community of Rangapuram, close to the city of Vellore, where a ULAB smelter is operating near a childcare centre and residential area.

-Our partnership is helping Pure Earth implement a cleanup project to remove lead contaminated soil in the community of Rangapuram, India.
+Our partnership has helped Pure Earth implement a cleanup project to remove lead contaminated soil in the community of Rangapuram, India.
 Many years of lead smelting without proper environmental controls, has resulted in highly contaminated soil around a childcare centre and nearby residential housing.
-Pure Earth and the local government authorities are ensuring that the polluting activity from the smelter ends, while educating community members and leaders on how to protect themselves and their children from lead exposure.
+Pure Earth and the local government authorities ensured that the polluting activity from the smelter ended, while educating community members and leaders on how to protect themselves and their children from lead exposure.

 This intervention will dramatically improve the health and life prospects of the community of Rangapuram, where circa 1,500 people live in disadvantaged conditions.Expand / Collapse